kaylendog/snepalysis/README.md

-# eslint-template
+# eslint-config

-Repository with working ESLint, VSCode and Prettier configuration, prebundled with:

--   ESLint
--   Prettier support
--   TypeScript
--   `ts-node`
+Template repository with configuration for eslint, prettier & vscode.

 ## Scripts

-`eslint-config` comes with a few built-in scripts to help you get started with the development process.

 ### yarn lint

--   Runs ESLint on all files in the `src` directory.
-Changing this will change where ESLint looks for files to lint.
+-   Runs the linter on all files in the `src` directory.

 ### yarn build

--   Simultaneously runs the TypeScript compiler and lints your code at the same time.
+-   Compiles the source TypeScript code, and lints the source.
--   Compiled TypeScript gets sent into the `dist` directory as specified in `tsconfig.json`.

 ```bash
 $ tsc --project ./ && eslint ./src/**/*.*